AshishKingdom/OpenGL-Tutorials/textures/index.md

 ## Setting Up Texture for Our Triangle

 We will be using [this image](https://ashishkingdom.github.io/OpenGL-Tutorials/images/textures/texture_2.jpg) as texture for our triangle.
 We need to do some things once in SUB \_GL().
 For example, we have to load our texture and set its different properties.
 We can also to put our `_glViewPort()` in the procedure, as it doesn't need to be called again & again, unless the window size has change.
+We have to vertically flip the image loaded in QB64.
+This is done as OpenGL store image data in reverse order.

 ```vb
 ...